 Does stress have an effect on your fertility?
 Is infertility causing you stress?

-We live in a fast paced world, and being a woman today has many blessings, one of them being a professional life.
+We live in a fast-paced world, and being a woman today has many blessings, one of them being a professional life.
 But are we constantly trying to hurry to meet all of our commitments?

 The types of stress they are talking about ranges from traumatic to less cataclysmic but still upsetting situations, such as an ongoing conflict at work.
 The American Society for Reproductive Medicine (ASRM) defines stress as, “the body’s response to something that it feels is threatening or harmful.”

 So, if you are trying to get pregnant, reducing your stress should be a focus of yours.
 How can this be achieved?
 Well first it needs to be a priority.
-Book some quiet time in your calender for yourself.
+Book some quiet time in your calendar for yourself.
 During your “quite time” you could:

 - Go for a walk